 Retailers have also had to put safety measures in place to ensure the safety of their staff and shoppers.
 This includes providing sanitation upon entry of a store, a ‘no mask, no entry’ rule, limiting the number of people in a store, social distancing measures and reducing shopping hours to adhere to strict lockdown rules.
 Some apparel retailers prohibit the trying on of clothing items in an attempt to minimise contact with merchandise.

-As a result of panic buying, many retailers limited the purchase quantity of some in demand items such as personal hygiene products.
+As a result of panic buying, many retailers limited the purchased quantity of some in-demand items such as personal hygiene products.
 For example, British pharmacy chains Boots and Lloyds Pharmacy limited hand sanitisers to two per person.

 Assortment planning also plays a particularly important role during this time to ensure that retailers stock the items that customers want to purchase and that enough space is allocated to these product categories.